5 Important Takeaways from IBM’s Cost of a Data Breach Report 2024

 Check your exposure

-IBM’s latest breach report is out – and as we’ve come to expect, has some great context into the state of data breach incidents as reported by more than 3,500 security practitioners and leaders across the globe.
+IBM’s 2024 breach report is out – and as we’ve come to expect, has some great context into the state of data breach incidents as reported by more than 3,500 security practitioners and leaders across the globe.
 This year’s report is particularly timely given the recent spike in breach events and related coverage, so let’s recap some of the highlights and key points.

 What’s inside IBM's Cost of a Data Breach Report 2024